 1. Book them into a Regular Program of Dog Walks

-2. Book them into a regular program of Doggy Day Care
+2. Try out a regular program of Doggy Day Care

 Doggy day care is a fantastic way to give you pet social interaction with other peoples and pets while you are at work and can help reduce separation anxiety and loneliness.
 As well as keeping your dog entertained, it can improve their social skills and adaptability.
 Your dog's need for regular socialisation just as important as humans.